More than lightweight – Realize your vision in carbon fiber construction.

 The unique combination of engineering competence and production know-how, as well as the outstanding characteristics of fiber composites, creates maximum value for you.

-Composite rolls and shafts are manufactured with a high-precision filament winding process.
-The fiber is pulled from the coil, led through a resin bath and wound onto the mandrel.
-We develop rolls with lengths of up to 13 m, diameters up to 1.2 m and wall thicknesses of up to 70 mm.
-We support you with adhesive bonding, bold construction and customer-specified force introduction solutions for high loads and torques.
+Our Carbon4Roll and Carbon4Shaft products are manufactured with a high-precision filament winding process.
+The carbon or glass fiber is pulled from the coil, led through a resin bath and wound onto the mandrel.
+We manufacture rolls with lengths of up to 13 m, diameters up to 1.2 m and wall thicknesses of up to 70 mm.
+In addition, we are currently developing Carbon4Tank, a type 4 CFRP hydrogen high-pressure vessel for fuel cell applications.Get in touch for more information

-Find out about our current application areas and concrete projects that have been successfully realized:
+Find out about our current applications and successfully implemented composite projects:

 The rear wall is customized for the Audi A8 and displays the largest component of the occupant call.
 With its optimized fiber layup with 6 to 19 carbon fiber layers, it significantly contributes to the torsional rigidity of the vehicle.
 The rear wall is manufactured in Voith Composites' in-house developed production line and is designed to manufacture approximately 65,000 components each year.
 At JEC World 2018, we received the JEC Innovation Award 2018 for this digital production line.digital production line wins JEC Award 2018